OleSkaar/Plunder/Index/Dungeon adventuring.md

 ## Wandering monsters
 The GM rolls for wandering monsters every second dungeon turn.
 The chance is usually 1-in-6.
 Monsters are 2d6x10 feet away.
 Roll a d8 to decide the direction, where 1 is north, 2 is north east, 3 is east, etc.

+## Falling damage
+You take 1d6 damage for each 10 feet you fall.